Planning for Sustainable Communities:

 The 2009 AICP Symposium focused on policies and plans for fostering sustainable communities from a variety of scales.

-Paul Farmer, FAICP, executive director and CEO of the American Planning Association, challenged participants to think critically about the term "sustainability."
+Paul Farmer, FAICP, former executive director and CEO of the American Planning Association, challenged participants to think critically about the term "sustainability."
 Planners have always employed a comprehensive viewpoint, he noted, and thinking about sustainability is at the heart of the profession.

 Moderator Jason Jordan, APA director of policy and government affairs, outlined the symposium goals: to develop a dialogue between professionals at different scales; to discuss sustainability from a "triple-bottom line" perspective; and to highlight planning as a necessary part of sustainable outcomes — not a luxury.